Tag: hear

 Psalm 29; Isaiah 43:1–13; Matthew 3:13–17

 Many people claim to have heard from God.
-Often in church culture, we about Elijah and the “still, small, voice of God” (1 Kings 19).
+Often in culture, we about Elijah and the “still, small, voice of God” (1 Kings 19).
 In Psalm 29, however, the voice of the Lord is anything but quiet.
-Massive trees break, the earth shakes, deer premature birth, the woodlands stripped bare, all due to the voice of the Lord.
+Massive trees break, the earth shakes, deer giving premature birth, the woodlands stripped bare, all due to the voice of the Lord.
 The voice of the Lord can be quiet or loud, depending on what we need.

 Through Isaiah, God calls out to the Israelites.
 The Israelites are in exile, and in .
 God reminds them that it is God who made them.
-It is God who formed not just humankind, but the people of Israel, reminding them of the promise made to Abraham.
+It is God who formed not just humankind, but the people of Israel, reminding them of the made to Abraham.

 After the reminder—which is also a statement of reassurance—comes the challenge.
 As the Israelites walk through the waters, rivers, and .
 God will be with them.
 It is not insignificant that God says, “…when you pass/walk through….”
 God is not talking about avoiding trials (waters, rivers, fire).
 God accompanies in the midst of trouble.
 It is not just the accompanying, though.
-The figure of of “through the waters/floods” is one of into new life: Jacob became Israel; Israel leaves Egypt; Israel enters the promised land; Elijah’s last walk; Elijah’s prophetic beginning.
+The figure of of “through the waters/floods” is one of death into new : Jacob became Israel; Israel leaves Egypt; Israel enters the promised land; Elijah’s last walk; Elijah’s beginning.

 One can say when we perceive that God is with us and for us, we will walk through our trials and be transformed.

-Even for Jesus, (i.e., walk through waters) is a transition from life to death to life.
+Even for Jesus, baptism (i.e., walk through waters) is a transition from life to death to life.
 When Jesus is baptized, he goes from the life he had (probably that of a carpenter) to the life of mission, the Gospel of the of God.
 Just like us, Jesus “walks” through the waters.
 Jesus knows the things of our lives, for he walked them, too.

 1. Can you think when God has walked with you through times of refinement?
 What did you hear from God during this?